about the quotes

 Significant titles attained by the authors of the quotes do appear in the profiles of those that appear on the Notable Quotables page, which will, one hopes, eventually be most of the authors in the database.
 Once someone reaches those exalted positions it becomes much more likely that their words will be recorded, thus the authors of high rank that make it into the database at all are likely to do so with enough entries to merit a profile.

 Somewhere in the mists of time, a collection of quotations was assembled and posted on the internet.
 (Actually, this was the early days of the Unix operating system and the place was the University of California at Berkeley.
 Said collection was used to generate "fortune cookies" to the user when they logged in, and is generally referred to as "the Berkeley cookie file".)
 If you look long enough, you will find a few quotes that are part of every online quote collection, with the same errors.
 The original editor included this collection, we think most of the problems have been purged, but they still pop up from time to time.
-As themes are dealt with that we don't have enough quotes in the database to deal with, we go digging.
+As interesting themes come up for which we don't have enough quotes in the database, we go digging.
 Google is, naturally, the first place we turn, but the quality suffers.
 We actually draw fairly few quotes from other quote sites, both because of the quality issue on those sites that allow automatic submissions and the simple fact that our database is now larger than most.
-There are about 125 printed volumes of quotes here to draw on, in which the quality tends to be above average to very high, although that does involve a risk of typing errors, and no source is free of errors of transcription or attribution.
+There are about 125 printed volumes of quotes here to draw on, in which the quality ranges from above average to very high, although that does involve a risk of typing errors, and no source is free of errors of transcription or attribution.
 Quotes submitted by readers are generally researched to confirm accuracy and attribution.